alazaroc/blog-web-code/_posts/2022-07-18-multi-account-approach.md

 - Medium/Big enterprise solution - mandatory

 What AWS says?
-> While you may begin your AWS journey with a single account, AWS recommends that you "*set up multiple accounts, as your workloads grow in size and complexity*".
+> While you may begin your AWS journey with a single account, AWS recommends that you "`set up multiple accounts, as your workloads grow in size and complexity`".
 Extracted from [here](https://aws.amazon.com/organizations/getting-started/best-practices/?org_console){:target="_blank"}
 >
 > Also, "*If you have a single account today and either have production workloads in place or are considering deploying production workloads, we recommend that you transition to the use of multiple accounts so that you can gain the Benefits of using multiple AWS accounts.*" Extracted from [here](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/single-aws-account.html){:target="_blank"}
 {: .prompt-info }

-### Why do you need a multi-account solution?
+### 1.2.
+WHY do you need a multi-account solution?

-The main reason to do it is **isolation**.
+The main reason to do it is `isolation`.
 An AWS account serves as a resource container and the easiest way to isolate resources is by using different accounts.

 There are many reasons to use isolations: